-Samurai movies are a classic genre in Japanese cultural depictions of the past of the samurai, and these are 10 of the best Japanese samurai movies you can watch.
-From the epic originals of the 50’s to the more recent.
+Samurai!
+Got to love that word, right?
+Japanese samurai movies as I’m sure you are aware are a classic genre in Japanese culture.
+These are 10 of the best Japanese samurai movies you can watch.
+From the epic originals of the 50’s, to the more recent samurai movies.

-They’re in no particular order except number one, which is thee classic samurai movie and my personal favourite.
+The samurai movies are in no particular order except number one, which is thee classic samurai movie, and my personal favourite.

 1. Seven Samurai